Pope blasts Russia's 'infantile' war, EU-Libya deal in Malta

 Caption

-Malta's President George William Vella, right, listens to Pope Francis, delivering his address in the Grand Council Chamber of the Grand Mater's Palace in Valletta, Malta, Saturday, April 2, 2022.
+Pope Francis sits aboard a catamaran leaving Valletta's harbor for Gozo in Malta Saturday, April 2, 2022.
 Pope Francis headed to the Mediterranean island nation of Malta on Saturday for a pandemic-delayed weekend visit, aiming to draw attention to Europe's migration challenge that has only become more stark with Russia's invasion of Ukraine.
-(AP Photo/Andrew Medichini)
+(Andreas Solaro/Pool via AP)

 Caption